RatedYK/movieMood/README.md

    The Movie Mood application should now be running on `http://localhost:3000` in your browser.

+4. You would then have to change the fetch request in the Main.tsx file to `http://localhost:8000` to connect to the your local backend server.

+## Usage

+Once the app is open you will find instructions in the "How to Use" section.

+## Configuration

+You will have to create your own `.env` file in the `mm_back` directory and add the following environment variables:

+DB_USER,
+DB_NAME,

+These will be used to connect to your local database.

 ## Contributing

 We welcome and appreciate contributions to Movie Mood!
 If you would like to contribute, please follow these steps: